SlavnicN/MeinBrain/LogBook/Todo/Weekly.md

     Club Metadev3
         - [X] Difference between Vue.js and Next.js as frontend
         - [X] Difference between Next.js and Nest.js as a backend
-        - [ ] Go through the tickets and precise them
-        - [ ] Define what does the backend here
         - [X] Create the repo on gitlab

     Workflow GitFlow